A First Look at Ethereum Blob Revolution: Market, Strategies, and Optimality: Background

 Rollups are Layer-2 scaling solutions designed to improve the efficiency and throughput of the Ethereum network by offloading transaction processing from the Ethereum mainnet~\cite{danksharding2024ethereum}.
 To protect the data availability of Ethereum~\cite{qbzzt2024datastorage}, rollups work by bundling multiple transactions into a single batch.
 After bundling, the rollup smart contract on Ethereum updates the state with a single, compressed transaction that includes the aggregated data of all individual transactions.
 This compressed transaction will be submitted to the mainnet, thereby reducing the computational load and gas fee for each individual transaction.
 Rollups maintain the security and decentralization of Ethereum while providing faster and cheaper transactions, making them a crucial component of the Ethereum scalability roadmap~\cite{corwin2024scaling}.

 Rollups come in two main types: optimistic rollups~\cite{ian2024opimistic} and zero-knowledge rollups~\cite{paul2024zk}.
-Optimistic rollups assume transactions are valid and only run fraud proofs when discrepancies are detected, whereas zero-knowledge rollups use cryptographic proofs to validate the correctness of the bundled transactions.
-Both solutions have unique trade-offs and use cases, but share the common goal of making Ethereum more scalable without sacrificing security.
+Optimistic rollups assume transactions are valid, and only run fraud proofs when discrepancies are detected.
+Zero-knowledge rollups use cryptographic proofs to validate the correctness of the bundled transactions.